iamharmangill/rkaur00.github.io/_posts/2019-02-28-secondBlog.md

 - In angular, the only default component we get is "app-component".
 In any project we need different pages, for instance, we need Homepage, aboutus and contactpage and to make them, we need to create new components.
 - To create new components, open the terminal of your visual studio code and type **ng generate component componentname**
 - This will generate the component with the name you defined and import that component automatically in your **app-module.ts file**
-- Upto now I have generated four components: home,about,contact and nav.
+- Upto now I have generated four components: home, about, contact and nav.
 - Home, About and Contact page just hold the static data and nav component has link to all these pages.
-To set all things, the code I am using is:
+To set all things, the code I am using in **nav.component.html** file is:

 ```
 <header>